 And in a blink of an eye, in the end, the so awaited third year arrived.
 The London life I’m blogging about now is what I was dreaming of during those cold and dark Danish days.

 I did ask myself “What if I started immediately from London?” and well, first of all now that I live here I realise how sometimes this city can be totally overwhelming and knowing how I was when I was 18 I honestly don’t know how I would have reacted.
 Secondly, I wouldn’t have met all the amazing people I encountered during these years and wouldn’t have lived all the great memories I have with them.

 So no, I wouldn’t change anything.
 It has been a process, a journey and it still is.
 And it’s probably thanks to this whole process of events that I am now actually in a “can’t wait to see what’s next” mood and which new challenges and possibilities life will put in front of me.

-Maybe it can seem strange, weird or totally out of your original plan but eventually, everything connects and whe you manage to put all the pieces together realizing how far you’ve got, who you were and who you are now, will make you understand that yes, everything happens for a reason.
+Maybe it can seem strange, weird or totally out of your original plan but eventually, everything connects and when you manage to put all the pieces together realising how far you’ve got, who you were and who you are now, will make you understand that yes, everything happens for a reason.

 What about you?
-Have you ever had the same feeling/realization?
+Have you ever had the same feeling/realisation?
 I’d love to hear about it!